ADD CONDITION

 Additional Information

-If you are pregnant or breastfeeding, make sure to ask a healthcare professional for advice before using this medication to ensure it's safe for you.
+You should apply this medication topically, rubbing it evenly on the affected area no more than four times a day.
+If you are pregnant or breastfeeding, it's important to consult with a healthcare professional before using this product to ensure it's safe for you.

 FAQ